fuyoo/bs-redis-desktop-client/readme.md

 > The BS redis desktop client is powered by Rust and Tauri, with very small weight, beautiful interface and faster running speed!

+## branch sciter is based on sciter framework

 ## why have this tool?

 * more tools based on electron，too heavy and large。